 Y=Tq+f (3)

-Another prediction model is random forest ‘RF’ algorithm which is considered as a reasonable tool for predicting objects based on good calibration database through classifying and regressing different tree predictors whereas the selection process of these variable is done randomly as explained by Breiman (2001).
-The selected variables or vectors can continue the prediction process (forming a node or growing a tree) through bagging process which divide the data for training and validating the predictions to 70 and 30 percents, respectively.
-Moreover, using the ‘rf’ algorithm, it is a possibility for allowing the growing of the trees occurs deepest to produce a new training data which can be used for further predictions (Quinlan 1993).
+Another prediction model is the random forest ‘RF’ algorithm, which is considered a reasonable tool for predicting objects based on a good calibration database through classifying and regressing different tree predictors, whereas the selection process of this variable is done randomly, as explained by Breiman (2001).
+The selected variables or vectors can continue the prediction process (forming a node or growing a tree) through the bagging process, which divides the data for training and validating the predictions to 70 and 30 percent, respectively.
+Moreover, using the ‘rf’ algorithm, it is possible to allow the growth of the trees to occur deepest to produce new training data which can be used for further predictions (Quinlan 1993).

-For evaluating the performance or an accuracy of the prediction models PLSR and RF, some statistical parameters are used such as root mean squares error (RMSE), ratio of performance deviation (RPD) and coefficient of determination (R2) as described in equations 4, 5 and 6.
-The Ypred is the predicted value, ‘Yi’ is the mean value, and ‘Ymeas’ is the measured value, ‘n’ is the number of values (dataset of the investigated parameter), and ‘SD’ is the standard deviation.
+For evaluating the performance or accuracy of the prediction models PLSR and RF, some statistical parameters are used, such as root mean squares error (RMSE), the ratio of performance deviation (RPD), and coefficient of determination (R2) as described in equations 4, 5 and 6.
+The Ypred is the predicted value, ‘Yi’ is the mean value, ‘Ymeas’ is the measured value, ‘n’ is the number of values (dataset of the investigated parameter), and ‘SD’ is the standard deviation.

 R2 =n-∑Ypred-Ymeas2∑Yi-Ymeas2 (4)